Skip to main content

 Leaders are found everywhere, from government leaders to corporate leaders to leaders in local communities.
 You name the setting; we look toward leaders at the helm.

-The nursing profession is no exception.
-Leaders in nursing are influencing healthcare organizations at all levels, and in every setting and discipline.
-“While nursing leadership is considered a relatively new role in the healthcare setting, the impact and influence of leadership [in the nursing profession] throughout history has been well-documented," said Mandy T. Bell, DNP, MSN, RN, clinical faculty of graduate nursing programs at Southern New Hampshire University (SNHU).
-After all, the concept of leadership is “not confined to individuals who possess traditional positions of authority or scope of responsibility.
-Rather, anyone within an organization can be a leader,” she said.
+“While nursing leadership is considered a relatively new role in the healthcare setting, the impact and influence of leadership (in the nursing profession) throughout history has been well-documented," said Dr. Mandy T. Bell, DNP, MSN, RN, clinical faculty of graduate nursing programs at Southern New Hampshire University (SNHU).

 What is a Nurse Leader?

 Nursing lends itself to attracting and developing strong natural leaders.
-There is no universally accepted definition, framework, or theory of nurse leadership.
+There is no universally accepted definition, framework or theory of nurse leadership.
 “However, most authorities in the profession agree on common leadership traits and skill sets that make a nurse leader,” Bell said.

 What is the Role of a Nurse Leader?